NostrChat/NostrChat/README.md

 $ yarn start
 ```

 NostrChat will open in your browser.

-## Run on your iPhone browser (optional)

-You can join NostrChat.io on your mobile phone.
-If you'd like to save NostrChat as an icon on your iPhone follow these instructions.

-## Host your own instance of NostrChat (optional)

-You can host NostrChat on Vercel, or any hosting provider.

 ## Roadmap 🛣️